chrispahm/kedit-fold-lines/README.md

 # kedit-fold-lines

-This extension allows you to fold lines in a text file based on a string pattern, without modifying the file.
-It is similar to the KEDIT commands ALL, MORE, LESS, and MOREN, which are used to filter lines in a text editor.
+This [VS Code](https://code.visualstudio.com/) extension allows you to fold lines in a text file based on a string pattern, without modifying the file.
+It is similar to the [KEDIT](https://www.kedit.com/) commands ALL, MORE, LESS, and MOREN, which are used to filter lines in a text editor.

 This is especiall useful for filtering large [GAMS output files](https://www.gams.com/latest/docs/UG_GAMSOutput.html).